adbrain/hiring-excercise/qa-test/README.md

 # Task
-Use BDD and C# to write and automate the following scenario:
+Use BDD and C# to write and automate the following scenario on http://amazon.com:

 1. Search for a book
 2. Add the book to the cart